 As there are so many ways of thinking of UBI, it can be difficult to actually implement it, which is why Project UBU is regarded as a very successful initiative, as it is the first project of its kind to be launched anywhere in the world.

-“The goal of Project UBU is to solidify its own currency, through Universal Basic Income, which makes income accessible to those who don’t have easy access to it, for example people without bank accounts or valid ID, who can’t get access to a bank or a grant.
-All these people that are just get left out of the system.
+“The goal of Project UBU is to solidify its own currency through Universal Basic Income, which makes income accessible to those who don’t have easy access to it, for example, people without bank accounts or valid ID, who can’t get access to a bank or a grant.
+All these people that are just getting left out of the system.

-While the long term goals of the project are yet to be realised, the SovTech team is currently building an asset exchange infrastructure, which will allow for greater economic impact (i.e. allowing people to buy and exchange UBX cryptotokens).
+While the long-term goals of the project are yet to be realized, the SovTech team is currently building an asset exchange infrastructure, which will allow for greater economic impact (i.e., allowing people to buy and exchange UBX cryptotokens).

 When it comes to how the project has been rolled out, Khan also adds:

-“Project UBU has been trialled at restaurants like RocoMamas, where it was used to promote certain meal specials.
-It is still in its early stages but user base has increased from 5,000 to 20,000 in about a month, and there are some interesting deals being loaded by vendors, like data bundles and airtime deals.”
+“Project UBU has been trialed at restaurants like RocoMamas, where it was used to promote certain meal specials.
+It is still in its early stages, but the user base has increased from 5,000 to 20,000 in about a month, and there are some interesting deals being loaded by vendors, like data bundles and airtime deals.”

 To give a brief overview of how the project will evolve, Khan says the following: